samsung-cnct/kraken-lib/README.md

 - VPC that includes the `cluster` value in its name
 - Route 53 Zone that includes the `clusterDomain` value in its name

-Using the EC2 instance list one can SSH into VMs and do further debugging
+Using the EC2 instance list you can SSH into VMs and do further debugging.

 ## Changing configuration

-Some changes to the cluster can be done with K2
+Some changes to the cluster configuration can be made by re-running K2.

+### Things that should not be changed by re-running K2

+- cluster name (`cluster` value in configuration)
+- etcd settings (beyond machine type)

 ### Things that can be changed (sometimes with some manual intervention)

 - nodepools
 - nodepool counts and instance types
 - cluster services desired to be run
+- Kubernetes version
-- Kubernetes version / location of hypekube container
+- location of the hyperkube container

-If you change these settings, a manual step may be needed.
-For example you may need to terminate existing nodes to have new nodes spun up with updated configurations
+If you change these settings, some manuals step may be needed.
+For example, you may need to terminate existing nodes to have new nodes spun up with updated configurations.

-### Things that should not be changed right now

-- cluster name (`cluster` value in configuration)
-- etcd settings (beyond machine type)

 In order to effect these changes, make appropriate adjustments to the configuration file and re-run the command that created the cluster.